The Alignment Auditor: A Bayesian Framework for Verifying and Refining LLM Objectives: Results and Discussion

 \textbf{Qualitative results.} Qualitative samples corroborate the quantitative trends in Figure \ref{fig:seq_birl_analysis} \& \ref{fig:alignment_dynamics}.
-With the round-1 (poorly identified) posterior, policy-level alignment with PPO exhibits reward hacking where completions show topic loss, repetition and abrupt cut-offs that suppresses toxic tokens at the expense of coherence and helpfulness (Appendix Tables~\ref{tab:llama-round1}).
+With the round-1 (poorly identified) posterior, policy-level alignment with PPO exhibits reward hacking where completions show topic loss, repetition and abrupt cut-offs (e.g., degenerate evasive continuations such as "Edit.And...."), that suppress toxic tokens at the expense of coherence and helpfulness (Appendix Tables~\ref{tab:llama-round1}).
 As the sequential Bayesian rounds contract the posterior (rounds 2-5), outputs become on-topic, fluent and relevant (Appendix Tables~\ref{tab:llama-round2}–\ref{tab:llama-round5}).
-These qualitative patterns provide clear, human-readable evidence that improving identifiability yields a clearer reward signal and safer, higher-quality policy behavior, reinforcing the downstream reduction.
+These qualitative patterns provide clear, human-readable evidence that improving identifiability yields a clearer reward signal and safer, higher-quality policy behaviour, reinforcing the downstream reduction.